tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/README.md

 `AWS Lambda`: Allows you to run backend code without provisioning servers.
 It's often used for creating serverless architectures, where you only pay for the compute time you consume.

-`Amazon RDS (Relational Database Service)`: Provides managed relational databases like MySQL, PostgreSQL, and others.
+`Amazon Relational Database Service (RDS)`: Provides managed relational databases like MySQL, PostgreSQL, and others.

 `Amazon Elastic File System (EFS)`: scalable file storage service provided by AWS (Amazon Web Services), scales your storage capacity up or down as you add or remove files, without the need for manual intervention across mutliple instances.

-`AWS Load Balancer`: distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, and IP addresses.
+`AWS Application Load Balancer (ALB)`: distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, and IP addresses.

 ### 1b.
 Servers
 `Apache Tomcat`: open-source web server and servlet container developed by the Apache Software Foundation.